kosaku-san/Syn-OPC/README.md

 ------------------------------------------------------------------------
 ## Files

+-   **`Monte Carlo Simulation.py`**
-**`Monte Carlo Simulation.py`**: The Python script used to perform the Monte Carlo simulation analysis.
+    -   The Python script used to perform the Monte Carlo simulation analysis.
+-   **`C2genes.csv`**
-**`C2genes.csv`**: A CSV file containing the list of genes associated with the C2 cluster (the target gene set).
+    -   A CSV file containing the list of genes associated with the C2 cluster (the target gene set).
-**`List of Genes Expressed in Brain.csv`**: A CSV file containing the background list of genes expressed in the brain, used as the reference population for the simulation.
+-   **`List of Genes Expressed in Brain.csv`**
+    -   A CSV file containing the background list of genes expressed in the brain, used as the reference population for the simulation.

 ------------------------------------------------------------------------